RodriMenendez/RodriMenendez.github.io/hospital_distribution.md

 <img src='images/hospital_placement.png'>
 <em>A plot of optimal hospital locations.
 The blue stars represent the initial position of the hospitals, and the red stars represent the locations after SGD optimization.</em>

-### Inspiration
-Getting to the hospital is a matter of life or death.
-Optimally placing hospitals

 ### Dataset
 The population density map of LA is from Meta's Data for Good team, which can be found [here](https://dataforgood.facebook.com/dfg/tools/high-resolution-population-density-maps).
 The data was obtained using satellite images and census data.